-The Inquiry will examine the circumstances leading up to and surrounding the fire at Grenfell Tower on 14 June 2017.
+The Grenfell Tower Inquiry will examine the circumstances leading up to and surrounding the fire at Grenfell Tower on 14 June 2017.
 It will establish the facts and will make recommendations as to the action needed to prevent a similar tragedy happening again.

 Anyone who thinks they have relevant documents or information should make sure they are retained and made available to the Inquiry.
 You can contact the Inquiry through the addresses given on this website.
-A process for submitting evidence will be set out on this site within the coming days.

 After the Inquiry has heard all of the relevant evidence, the Chairman will prepare a report for the Prime Minister.
 The Prime Minister has undertaken to publish the report in full and send it to Parliament.